jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C/C++ and Qt programmers.

+The [Yocto][yocto] motto is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

 The `meta-bbb` layer described below **should** be modified by you for your own particular project.

-Remember the [Yocto][yocto] slogan is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

-This meta-layer is just a template I use to get things started.
-The two *images* contained in `meta-bbb` are examples with some common packages that I frequently use.
+The two *images* contained in `meta-bbb` are examples with some common packages that I like to use.

 The Yocto version is `1.8.0` the `[fido]` branch.

-The Linux `4.1.0-rc8` kernel comes from the Linux stable repository.
+The Linux `4.1.0-rc8` kernel comes from the [Linux stable][linux-stable] repository.

 `sysvinit` is used for the init system.